gabrielnadoncanada/folder_organizer/README.md

 ## Use the GUI to:

-Choose the folder you want to organize by clicking the "Browse" button.
+1. Choose the folder you want to organize by clicking the "Browse" button.
-Select whether to back up files before organizing.
+2. Select whether to back up files before organizing.
-Click "Organize" to start the organization process.
+3. Click "Organize" to start the organization process.
-View past organization actions in the list box and select a specific action to undo if necessary.
+4. View past organization actions in the list box and select a specific action to undo if necessary.

-Contributing
-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-Fork the repository on GitHub.
-Create a new branch for your changes (git checkout -b feature-branch).
-Add your changes and commit them (git commit -am 'Add some feature').
-Push to the branch (git push origin feature-branch).
-Create a new Pull Request against the main branch of the desktop-file-organizer repository.
-License
-This project is released under the MIT License.
-See the LICENSE file in the repository for more details.

-### Explanation of README Sections

-- **Introduction**: Briefly describes what the application does and its main features.
-- **Features**: Lists key functionalities of the application.
-- **Installation**: Provides simple steps on how to get the application running, including how to clone the repository.
-- **Dependencies**: Notes about necessary dependencies (Python and Tkinter).
-- **Usage**: Instructions on how to use the application via its GUI.
-- **Contributing**: Guidelines on how others can contribute to the project.
-- **License**: Indicates the type of licensing under which the project is released.

-This README provides potential users and contributors with all the necessary information to install, use, and contribute to your application.
-You can adjust the GitHub URL and other details to match your actual repository information.